2 year old • Male • 60 lbs

 Like the former Duke favorite and future NBA great, Zion values one thing above all else: family.
 Zion doesn’t like to be left alone, and can become upset if his team isn’t around to have his back.
 Zion would do best in a house where someone in the family works from home or in a family with opposite work schedules.
 Zion has been responding well to anxiety medication and could also do well in a household where his people can arrange for some afternoon attention or come home for lunch.
 Because of his separation anxiety, Zion is still working on becoming comfortable spending time in a crate and cannot yet be left alone in a crate.
 His loud bark would definitely reach the press box in Cameron Indoor Stadium, and he often uses it from his perch at the front window to let you know that your Amazon package has arrived (thanks, Z!).
-For this reason, he would do best in a stand-alone home with a fenced yard.
+For this reason, he would do best in a stand-alone home and really needs a fenced yard.
 Zion also moonlights as a counter-surfer—cowabunga!
 Because of his fascination with all things small and furry (helloooo, squirrels!), we think that Zion would likely not be the best companion for feline friends, although he has not been cat tested.
 He’s still young and has a lot to learn, but with some patience and training, Zion will be a Hall-of-Famer for sure.

 Zion's vaccinations are up-to-date.
 He has a microchip, is neutered, and heartworm negative.
 Zion takes fluoxetine once per day to help manage his anxiety.